-The Boom will not work to the exact virtual wall setting and instead is restricted to slew limited sectors.
-As such, the boom operations on the related side of the machine will be disabled from the centre line of the machine due to unknown load size parameters.
+The Boom will work to the exact virtual wall setting but does not have a slew sectors limiter.
+As such, the boom operations on the related side of the machine will be disabled relative to the radius offset from the centre line of the machine to the set parameters.
 This limitation is implemented in relation to ORR defined best practice guidance.